MicrosoftDocs/CortanaSkillsKit/docs/skills/design-principles.md

 ### Explicit confirmation

 Explicit confirmation is the most basic form of confirmation.
-It also slows the conversation flow because it introduces an extra prompt to explicitly confirm information that the user provided.
+It slows the conversation flow because it introduces an extra prompt to explicitly confirm information that the user provided.
 Use explicit confirmation for situations where the cost of a misunderstanding is high.
-For example, in a flight booking application, the application must understand the cities that the user wishes to fly between.
+For example, a banking skill must understand dollar amounts that the user speaks.
 The following shows an explicit confirmation interaction.

-> **Cortana**: Where are you flying from?<br/>
+> **Cortana**: How much did you want to transfer?<br/>
-> **User**: Seattle.<br/>
+> **User**: A thousand dollars.<br/>
-> **Cortana**: Did you say Seattle?<br/>
+> **Cortana**: Did you say one thousand dollars?<br/>
 > **User**: Yes.<br/>
-> **Cortana**: Which date do you want to leave?<br/>
+> **Cortana**: OK.
+I've started the transfer.<br/>

 ### Implicit confirmation